kaylin239/MicroStrategy/JS Emebedding API/React Sample/README.md

 ## Setup
 0) Download this repository
 1) Edit the `src/config.json` file within this sample and populate file with your environment variables
-2) Set content security policies for cross-domain communication By default, MicroStrategy will block other domains from embedding content.
+2) Set content security policies for cross-domain communication <br>
+	By default, MicroStrategy will block other domains from embedding content.
 You will see the below error in your error log:
 	**Refused to display 'https://[HOST]/MicroStrategyLibrary/auth/ui/embeddedLogin.jsp' in a frame because an ancestor violates the following Content Security Policy directive: "frame-ancestors 'self'".**